 Another benefit of the PANRE-LA option is that it has been approved for category one self-assessment CME credits by the AAPA.
 You will be rewarded three credits for every 25 questions completed.
 So, you get a little bit of extra CME to boot!

 Here's some more information about the next steps you will need to take if you consider this option for recertification.

-Once the application process opens from July 5 – November 30, the deadline to apply and decide if you want to take the PANRE LA as an option is November 30th.
+Once the application process opens from July 1 to December 18, the deadline to apply and decide if you want to take the PANRE LA as an option is December 18'th 2024.
 So, keep that date in the back of your mind.
 If you miss the application period, you will be required to take the traditional PANRE.

 To apply for PANRE-LA, sign into your online record at www.nccpa.net and select the “Apply Now” link in the Recertifying Exam Status section of your dashboard.

 The fees for both the PANRE and the PANRE-LA are the same.
 At the time of this writing, they're both $350.

 So, in review - usually, year six is when you would apply for PANRE-LA, and you will need to continue to maintain your CME requirements every two years.

 Then, during years seven, eight, and nine, you will complete twenty-five questions per quarter (4 quarters per year).
 The NCCPA will score eight out of twelve quarters to determine a pass or fail decision.
 You will need a passing score in eight out of the twelve quarters.

 This means year nine; if you have passed the first eight quarters, you will have both year nine and year ten of your recertification window as "open years."
 This means that if you pass the PANRE-LA, you don't need to do a gosh darn thing in your final two years of the recertification window.